juokaz/blog.webspecies.co.uk/_posts/2011-08-25-never-trust-your-sources.markdown

 - Security
 ---

 Data validation sounds like an obvious thing and it appears that everyone is doing it, but here are some ideas on where you might be doing it wrong.
-It's not a practical examples article, I'd assume the are pretty easy to figure out, this is more about implications and causes of various different validation errors.
+It's not a practical examples article, I'd assume they are pretty easy to figure out; this is more about implications and causes of various different validation errors.
 All of them are where we had suffered before, so make sure not to repeat the same mistakes.

 <!--more-->